raycerna/telco-churn-analysis/Readme.md

-## project planning (lay out your process through the data science pipeline)
+## project planning
+- Acquire
+    - Acquired data using SQL from the telco_churn database
+- Prepare

-## instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)
+## instructions or an explanation of how someone else can reproduce this project and findings